This Storage Hack Helps Meat Last Longer

 What's the best way to thaw meat?

-If you're in a pinch, is thawing in the microwave okay?
+Is thawing in the microwave okay?

 "I strongly discourage this.
 Cold, gentle thawing is the only way to protect the texture and quality of the meat from being altered," says Thomason.

-In any circumstance, can you stick a partly frozen piece of meat in the oven?
+Can you stick a partly frozen piece of meat in the oven?

 "Definitely not.
 It won't cook evenly and will most likely destroy the texture of the meat in the process."